 Vera Patterson, Consistent volunteer at the Ontario camp of the Deaf.
 Lead staff in programming all activities for said camp.
 A notable deaf ally of her time.
 Has been voicing her concerns for the deaf community since her early youth.

 Blair Patterson, Deaf advocate for the deaf community.
-Currently 18 years old.
-One of the youngest CODAs to fight for deaf rights.
+At 18 years old, she became one of the youngest CODAs to fight for deaf rights.

 Jerry Ferris, best known for appearing on season three of The Bachelorette, which featured Jen Schefft, went on to become a successful sign language interpreter, actor and producer.